 I can communicate with you very easily, with no problems.
 You can ask all kinds of questions, you can ask, you can doubt, because I know that all these questions and doubts can be quashed, they can be destroyed.
 And it is good that you should ask because then I can destroy your questions.
 Once all your questions are destroyed, the answer arises in your own being.
 In that utter emptiness something wells up; it is already there.

 I am not in favor of repressing doubt by believing.
 You are not here to believe in me, you are here to bring out all your disbelief.
 Your doubts, your questions, all are respected, welcome, so that they can be taken out from you.
 Slowly, slowly a silence, a state of not-knowing arises.
 And the state of not-knowing is the state of wisdom, is the state of enlightenment.

-Excerpt from Walking in Zen, Sitting in Zen, Chapter Eight
+From Walking in Zen, Sitting in Zen, Discourse #8

 Copyright© OSHO International Foundation

 An MP3 audio file of this discourse can be downloaded from Osho.com, or you can read the entire book online at the Osho Library.

 Many of Osho’s books are available in the U.S. online from Amazon.com and Viha Osho Book Distributors.
 In India they are available from Amazon.in and Oshoworld.com.